 This design was created by Isabella Benincasa, Homestyler floorplanner user

-Open spaces are modern and cool to see but designing them is definitely not a piece of cake.
+The open plan concept is modern and cool to see but designing one is definitely not a piece of cake.

 Having a big living area means facing the need of organizing different rooms in just one and dedicating a different purpose to each corner.